drdarshan/ssgetpy/README.md

 ## License
-*PyUFGet* is licensed under the [MIT/X11 license](http://www.opensource.org/licenses/mit-license.php):
+*ssgetpy* is licensed under the [MIT/X11 license](http://www.opensource.org/licenses/mit-license.php):

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the